Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Methods

 \subsection{Adaptive displacement estimation}

 To train these networks in an unsupervised fashion, one typically minimizes \cref{eq:prem} with respect to the model parameters.
 However, the data term $\mathcal{L}_{\text{data}}$, which measures the intensity difference between two estimated correspondences, relies on intensity constancy and assumes that surfaces reflecting the physical waves (i.e., ultrasound) are largely Lambertian \cite{keelan_gpu-based_2017} and the acquisition techniques are consistent -- in which case, one can determine unique correspondences between two images, if they are covisible.
-In the case where the corresponding pixel is \textit{not covisible}, then the solution cannot be uniquely determined and one must rely on the regularizer, i.e., local smoothness.
+In the case where the corresponding pixel is \textit{not covisible}, the solution cannot be uniquely determined and one must rely on regularization, i.e., local smoothness modeled by a diffusion regularizer.
 Under realistic scenarios, the Lambertian assumption is often violated and the difficulty of establishing unique correspondences is further exacerbated by the presence of noise from the sensor.

 These conditions can introduce erroneous supervision signals when optimizing the parameters of the model.
 Suppose that one were to correctly identify the corresponding pixels between two images, the above nuisance factors would still cause the data-fidelity term of \cref{eq:prem} to yield non-zero residuals, which induces gradients when backpropagating.
 Within the optimization of the weights $\theta$, this update may translate to moving out of a local (possibly optimal) minima and result in performance degradations as shown in \cref{fig:motivation}.